reactjs/react.dev/content/docs/state-and-lifecycle.md

 2) React then calls the `Clock` component's `render()` method.
 This is how React learns what should be displayed on the screen.
 React then updates the DOM to match the `Clock`'s render output.

-3) When the `Clock` output is inserted in the DOM, React calls the `componentDidMount()` lifecycle hook.
+3) When the `Clock` output is inserted in the DOM, React calls the `componentDidMount()` lifecycle method.
 Inside it, the `Clock` component asks the browser to set up a timer to call the component's `tick()` method once a second.

 4) Every second the browser calls the `tick()` method.
 Inside it, the `Clock` component schedules a UI update by calling `setState()` with an object containing the current time.
 Thanks to the `setState()` call, React knows the state has changed, and calls the `render()` method again to learn what should be on the screen.
 This time, `this.state.date` in the `render()` method will be different, and so the render output will include the updated time.
 React updates the DOM accordingly.

-5) If the `Clock` component is ever removed from the DOM, React calls the `componentWillUnmount()` lifecycle hook so the timer is stopped.
+5) If the `Clock` component is ever removed from the DOM, React calls the `componentWillUnmount()` lifecycle method so the timer is stopped.

 ## Using State Correctly